Thyroid Lymphoma

 Diagnosis

-MALT lymphomas and the mixed large cell lymphomas are difficult to diagnose on morphology alone, thus immunocytochemical staining must be frequently applied.
+MALT lymphomas and the mixed large cell lymphomas are difficult to diagnose on morphology alone; thus, immunocytochemical staining must be frequently applied.

-Once the diagnosis of Primary Thyroid Lymphoma is made, the next step prior to treatment is staging.
+Once the diagnosis of Primary Thyroid Lymphoma is made, the next step before treatment is staging.
 Staging is based on the Ann Arbor system.
 Computerized tomographic (CT) scans of the head, neck, chest, abdomen, and pelvis or fluorodeoxyglucose positron emission tomography (PET) (FDG-PET) scanning should be performed as the primary technique for staging.

 Treatment.

-Because thyroid lymphomas are radiation and chemosensitive, the combination of locoregional radiation and chemotherapy (cyclophosphamide, doxorubicin, vincristine, and prednisone) is the mainstay of treatment for diffuse large B-cell thyroid lymphomas.
-Studies have failed to demonstrate an advantage in extensive surgical resection of thyroid lymphoma.
+Because thyroid lymphomas are radiation and chemotherapy-sensitive, the combination of locoregional radiation and chemotherapy (cyclophosphamide, doxorubicin, vincristine, and prednisone) is the mainstay of treatment for diffuse large B-cell thyroid lymphomas.
+Studies have failed to demonstrate an advantage in the extensive surgical resection of thyroid lymphoma.
 Surgery may play a major role in the palliation of symptoms secondary to obstructive thyroid lymphoma, such as surgical decompression of the trachea and esophagus.
-Unlike diffuse large cell lymphomas, MALT lymphomas localized to the thyroid gland have been shown to respond well to local therapy, such as total thyroidectomy or radiation therapy alone, surgery plus radiation therapy does not appear to result in better outcomes than RT alone.
+Unlike diffuse large cell lymphomas, MALT lymphomas localized to the thyroid gland have been shown to respond well to local therapy, such as total thyroidectomy or radiation therapy alone.
+Surgery plus radiation therapy does not appear to result in better outcomes than RT alone.
 Although most MALT lymphomas of the thyroid are diagnosed as stage IE or IIE disease, patients with a more advanced stage of the disease (disease extending beyond the locoregional lymph node basins) should undergo multimodality therapy similar to that described for diffuse large cell lymphomas.

 Figure 1.
 Patient with B-cell thyroid lymphoma